 7. Remember the big picture

 I had a friend who bought a final sale, non-returnable silk Jil Sander dress for her New Year’s party.
-“I can’t afford not to fit into this dress,” she joked.
+“I can’t afford to fit into this dress,” she joked.
 That dress made her think twice at parties about reaching for anything that would sabotage her efforts.
 (Guys, you can do the same thing with slim-fit jeans.)
 Don’t let the ephemeral siren call of a chocolate éclair derail your efforts to look lean and spectacular come New Year’s Eve.